intelligentplant/IntelligentPlant.Relativity/README.md

 var fiFI = RelativityParser.GetParser("fi-FI");
 ```

 If a parser is not registered for a given culture (or any of its parent cultures), it will fall back to using `RelativityParser.Default`.
+If a parser exists for a parent culture but not the requested culture (e.g. a registration exists for `en` but not `en-GB`), a new entry will be added to the parser list for the more-specific culture that uses the same parser settings but a different `CultureInfo` to the entry for the parent culture.

 # Parsing Timestamps